The 5 Best Camping Stoves of 2024

 Burner power is measured in BTUs (British Thermal Unit).
 The burners on most camping stoves run between 10,000 and 20,000 BTUs.
 For comparison, a typical home stove burner runs between 7,000-12,000 BTUs.

 Camp stoves tend to have higher burner power than home stoves because they are designed to be operated at colder-than-room-temperature conditions and need to contend with the wind.
-Burners with extra BTUs can really go a long way to level the playing field, allowing you to “power through” conditions.
+Burners with extra BTUs can really help level the playing field, allowing you to “power through” conditions.

 Burner Dimension

-The actual diameter of the burner is an important thing to consider, too.
+The actual diameter of the burner is also important to consider.
 A small burner will produce a small hot spot right under your pan.
 A larger burner will spread the heat more evenly.
 Generally speaking, the wider the burner’s diameter, the better for even cooking.

 Cooking Area